 Written informed consent.
 Reports of studies in which minors (i.e., children, adolescents under the age of 18) were participants must include a description of the procedures used to obtain written informed consent, and an assurance that informed consent was obtained for all participants prior to their involvement in the investigation (see the American Psychological Association’s ethical guidelines).
 Reports of studies that do not meet established ethical standards (e.g., the ethical standards of the American Psychological Association) cannot be considered for publication.

 Cover letter.
 In a cover letter, the corresponding author must affirm that (a) the manuscript (and findings) is not under consideration by another publisher or journal and (b) the study reported in this manuscript has been conducted in accordance with APA ethical guidelines.
 For studies that are part of a larger project or have aspects in common with previously published articles, please explain how the various parts are related.
-The cover letter should contain the following forms of contact information for the corresponding author: e-mail address, postal (street) address, phone number, and fax number.
+The cover letter should contain the following forms of contact information for the corresponding author: e-mail address, postal (street) address, and phone number.
 The corresponding author is responsible for keeping coauthors apprised of all information pertaining to manuscript submission, manuscript review, and editorial decisions.